CacTye/ExtractMapChunks/README.md

 This would definte the start of Muldraugh as 10030x8984 in Chunk 32x29 and ending at 11428x10807 in Chunk 38x36.
-This boundary would then allow the script to determine which files are located in this area and delete them from the map which would cause a complete respawn the next time a person visited this area.
+This boundary would then allow the script to determine which files are located in this area and extract them to a destination folder, for example so you could preserve them and delete the rest of the world.

 ## Caveats